ProcopieGabi0112/1-Database-Design-Patterns/oracle/bookstore_db/1. design_pattern_db/README.md

 ### Step 4.
 The physical design of the database

+In this diagram we will insert everything we need to be able to create the database.

-In this diagram we will transform the relationships we have just defined in the scheme.
-Depending on the relationships that we will transform, we will also introduce foreign keys into the tables.
+- [x] Step 4.1.
+At this step we will add the tables that we will have in the database
+     - [ ] table name
+     - [ ] data types of attributes
+     - [ ] comments of columns
+     - [ ] contraints (pk, fk and other constrainnts)
+     - [ ] other stuff that help you to build yor database
+- [x] Step 4.2.
+At this step we will add the relations between tables.
+     - [ ] We can only add the lines with the "x" sign next to the table where we find foreign keys.
+- [x] Step 4.3.
+We can also add ideas about types of triggers or other types of things that we can do later in the data processing stage.
+     - [ ] Indecsi
+     - [ ] Triggeri
+     - [ ] Partitioning

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->